Dance Hall (1941 film)

 Dance Hall is a 1941 American comedy film directed by Irving Pichel and written by Stanley Rauh and Ethel Hill.
 The film stars Carole Landis, Cesar Romero, William "Bill" Henry, June Storey, J. Edward Bromberg and Charles Halton.
 It is based on the novel The Giant Swing by W. R. Burnett.
-The film was released on July 18, 1941 by 20th Century Fox.
+The film was released on July 18, 1941, by 20th Century Fox.

-Plot
+Synopsis

-Singer Lili Brown is attracted to dance-hall manager Duke until she realizes that he is a ladies' man.
+Singer Lili Brown is attracted to dance hall manager Duke until she realizes that he is a ladies man.
 Nice guy Duke matches her with composer Joe Brooks.